Ivan Tolstoy (scientist)

 Ivan Tolstoy (March 30, 1923– February 18, 2023) was an American geophysicist and popular science writer.
 His research interests included seafloor geology and topography, seismology, ocean and atmospheric acoustics and seismic wave propagation.

 Biography

-Ivan Tolstoy was born to in Baden-Baden, Germany, to a Russian noble family of of Andre Tolstoy and Maria Shuvalova emigrated from Russia due to the October Revolution.
-He studied Sorbonne University, Paris, graduating in geology in 1945.
-In 1946 he moved to the United states (naturalized in 1948) and enrolled the Columbia University for graduate studies.
-(MA in 1948 and Ph.D. in 1951).
+Ivan Tolstoy was born in Baden-Baden, Germany, to a Russian noble family of Andre Tolstoy and Maria Shuvalova who emigrated from Russia due to the October Revolution.
+He studied at Sorbonne University, Paris, graduating in geology in 1945.
+In 1946 he moved to the United States (naturalized in 1948) and enrolled at Columbia University for graduate studies (MA in 1948 and Ph.D. in 1951).
 After receiving the Ph.D. degree he became research scientist at Columbia, later professor of geophysics at Florida State University and later vising professor at Leeds University.

 He is credited for the discovery of T phases in underwater seismology (1950) and for the mapping of the Mid-Atlantic Ridge.
 He is the namesake of the Biot–Tolstoy–Medwin diffraction model used in acoustics.